Some new results on decidability for elementary algebra and geometry

 \begin{Theorem} The theories $\IP{}$, $\IP{\fin}$, $\IP{\infty}$, $\HS{}$, $\HS{\fin}$ and $\HS{\infty}$ are all decidable.
-Moreover $\IP{} = \IP{\fin} = \HS{} = \HS{\fin}$ and $\IP{\infty} = \HS{\infty}$. \end{Theorem} \Proof By corollary~\ref{:ip-valid-dimensions}, given a sentence $P$ of $\LI$, we can effectively calculate the set $D_P \subseteq \nat \cup \{\infty\}$ of dimensions in which $P$ holds and for some finite $X \subseteq \nat$, either $D_P = X$ or $D_P = (\nat \cup \{\infty\}) \Diff X$.
-If $D_P = X$, then $P$ does not belong to any of the theories listed.
-If $D_P = (\nat \cup \{\infty\}) \Diff X$, then $P$ certainly belongs to both $\IP{\infty}$ and $\HS{\infty}$, while $P$ belongs to $\IP{}$, $\IP{\fin}$, $\HS{}$ or $\HS{\fin}$ iff $X$ is empty.
+Moreover $\IP{} = \IP{\fin} = \HS{} = \HS{\fin}$ and $\IP{\infty} = \HS{\infty}$. \end{Theorem} \Proof By Corollary~\ref{:ip-valid-dimensions}, given a sentence $\phi$ of $\LI$, we can effectively calculate the set $D_\phi \subseteq \nat \cup \{\infty\}$ of dimensions in which $\phi$ holds and for some finite $X \subseteq \nat$, either $D_\phi = X$ or $D_\phi = (\nat \cup \{\infty\}) \Diff X$.
+If $D_\phi = X$, then $\phi$ does not belong to any of the theories listed.
+If $D_\phi = (\nat \cup \{\infty\}) \Diff X$, then $\phi$ certainly belongs to both $\IP{\infty}$ and $\HS{\infty}$, while $\phi$ belongs to $\IP{}$, $\IP{\fin}$, $\HS{}$ or $\HS{\fin}$ iff $X$ is empty.
 Thus we have an effective procedure for deciding membership for each of the theories.
 Since the theories $\IP{\infty}$ and $\HS{\infty}$ have a common decision procedure they are equal and similarly $\IP{}$, $\IP{\fin}$, $\HS{}$ and $\HS{\fin}$ are all equal. \Done

 For $d \in \nat$ there is exactly one inner product space of dimension $d$ up to isomorphism.
 Corollary~\ref{:ip-valid-dimensions} implies that there is exactly one infinite-dimensional inner product space up to elementary equivalence.
-By contrast, the existence of the normed spaces $\sS_T$ of theorem~\ref{thm:x-t-defines-t} and the constructions used to prove theorems~\ref{thm:NS-fin-reduces-to-T2} and~\ref{thm:NS-BS-reduce-to-Pi21} show that, up to elementary equivalence, there are $\C = \Card{\real}$ distinct $d$-dimensional normed spaces for each $d$, $2 \le d \in \nat$, and $2^\C$ distinct normed spaces altogether.
+By contrast, it can be shown that, up to elementary equivalence, there are $\C = \Card{\real}$ distinct $d$-dimensional normed spaces for each $d$, $2 \le d \in \nat \cup \{\infty\}$.

 \Section{Decidable fragments of the theory of normed spaces} Although we have shown that the general theory of normed spaces is undecidable, there are some significant decidable fragments.
-In this section, we will find that the purely universal and purely existential fragments are both decidable via reductions to the first-order theory of the reals.
+In this section, we will find that the purely universal and purely existential fragments are both decidable via reductions to the first-order theory of the real numbers.
 The reduction for purely existential sentences is very simple, but for purely universal sentences, the reduction involves an interesting geometrical construction.
-In section~\ref{sec:ea-ae-fragments} we will find that the $\fEA$ and $\fAE$ fragments are undecidable, so these results are the best possible of their type.
+In Section~\ref{sec:ea-ae-fragments} we will find that the $\fEA$ and $\fAE$ fragments are undecidable, so these results are the best possible of their type.